Kraks/2048.idr/README.md

 * `2048.idr` shows how to just using traditional type system to achieve in Idris.

 * `2048-dependent.idr` is the version using dependent type.
-The most important data structure is dependent list `Vect`, and it also utilize built-in proof to insure some pre-condition and post-condition of function behaviors.
+The most important data structure is dependent list `Vect`, and it also utilize built-in proof to ensure pre-conditions and post-conditions of function behavior.

 ### Build